sestaton/tephra/README.md

 **RECOMMENDED USAGE**

+With [Singularity](https://sylabs.io/docs/), you will want to pull the latest container version and then run the container:

+    singularity pull library://sestaton/default/tephra
+    LC_ALL=C singularity run --bind $PWD/db:/db tephra_latest.sif

+That assumes you have your data files for analysis (genome, config file, etc.) in a directory called `db` in the current working directory.
+After that, change to the `/db` directory and run your analysis.

+---

 With [Docker](https://www.docker.com/), you can create a container to run Tephra with the following command:

     docker run -it --name tephra-con -v $(pwd)/db:/db:Z sestaton/tephra